 Utah Automotive Brake Repair

-If there is any question whether it is time to replace your brake pads or rotors, come into any one of the 15 Master Muffler locations for a free brake assessment.
-Whether your vehicle has drums or disc brakes, Master Muffler can repair any problem or, if required, replace any set up.
+If there is any question about whether it is time to replace your brake pads or rotors, come into any one of the 16 Master Muffler locations for a free brake assessment.
+Whether your vehicle has drums or disc brakes, Master Muffler can repair any problem or, if required, replace any setup.
 Utah brake repair is one of our specialties.
-We know how important it is in our climate that your brakes work well on both icy road and hot desert conditions.
+We know how important it is in our climate that your brakes work well on both icy roads and hot desert conditions.
 Let our automotive brake repair specialists take care of you.

 How Brakes Work